 (c) whether the work, taken as a whole, lacks serious literary, artistic, political, or scientific value.
 [Miller v.
 California]

-The test aims to identify erotic material whose primary aim or effect is to cause sexual arousal in its audience, with no redeeming social value; such material then might be judged obscene and thereby prohibited by a local government.
+The test aims to identify erotic material whose primary aim or effect is to cause sexual arousal in its audience, with no redeeming social value.
+Such material then might be judged obscene and thereby prohibited by a local government.
 A central component of the test is that local communities can determine for themselves, based on their own community standards, whether a particular work has sexual arousal as its primary aim or effect: there does not need to be any national standard.
 According to the Court’s decision, “our Nation is simply too big and too diverse for this Court to reasonably expect that such standards could be articulated for all 50 States in a single formulation” (ibid).

 ARGUMENTS PRO AND CONTRA

 With some moral issues, the conservative and liberal positions are clearly defined.
-For example, the conservative view on abortion favors having more restrictions on abortion procedures, and the liberal view favors having fewer restrictions.
+For example, the conservative view on abortion favors having more restrictions on abortion procedures, and the liberal view favors having fewer.
 With the issue of free speech and censorship, though, the conservative and liberal positions are sometimes skewed.
 Both sides agree that free speech is an important right, and that censorship should only be done in very compelling situations.
 They differ, though, with their assessments of which situations are compelling.
-For example, conservative groups today tend to prefer the censoring of flag burning, but not censoring hate speech; liberal groups tend towards the opposite of both of these.
+For example, conservative groups today tend to prefer the censoring of flag burning, but not censoring hate speech; liberal groups tend towards the opposite of both.
 Nevertheless, if we consider the free speech and censorship debate as part of a several hundred year contest, apart from popular trends today, a more consistent pattern emerges.
 Thus, it is in this larger historical context that we need to understand the terms “conservative” and “liberal” as used below.

 The Conservative Position